Custom API Endpoints

 Generate a token

 The token is the same token generated when you login in the Chainlit app.
-You can generate a token manually for a given user with this python script (not a Chainlit app).

 This will require to have a CHAINLIT_AUTH_SECRET.
 You can run chainlit create-secret